Chilie/ADMM-SPR/README.md

 ## Usage

-The code is a self-contained code, its usage can be referred in the demo.m
+The code is a self-contained code, its usage can be referred in the spr_demo.m

 The code uses the ADMM to solve the sparse phase retrieval problem.